 - Statutory declarations: Statutory declarations are required to be made in writing and to be sworn before a witness authorised under the relevant state legislation.

 A person can provide information to the Registrar in writing by sending it to the Registrar in the mail, sending it by facsimile, or arranging for it to be personally delivered to the Registrar.
-A person can also send written information to the Registrar by email or through the DHS website (Electronic Transactions Act 1999 section 8).
+A person can also send written information to the Registrar by email or through the Services Australia website (Electronic Transactions Act 1999 section 8).
 If sending an application for a change of assessment via online services, the form must be signed before it is scanned and sent.

 Specific circumstances that suggest information should be provided in writing